wojtekk/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initial_sdk_setup/android_sdk_integration.md

 Alternatively, you may install the `android-sdk-ui` as an AAR file to your local maven repository.
 See the [SDK Readme][37] for details.

-> See the [Android Support Library Setup instructions][65] for more information on the google maven repository.
+> See the [Android Support Library Setup instructions][65] for more information on the Google maven repository.

 ##### Add Braze dependency